-The technology component of TFP, A{St} , is common across countries.
-It is the same across countries because the stock of productive knowledge that is available for a country to use does not differ across countries.13 The efficiency component differs across countries as the result of differences in economic policies and institutions.
-Here we consider the case in which a country's economic policies and institutions do not change, so E_s is not subscripted by t.
+The technology component of TFP, $A{St}$ , is common across countries.
+It is the same across countries because the stock of productive knowledge that is available for a country to use does not differ across countries.
+The efficiency component differs across countries as the result of differences in economic policies and institutions.
+Here we consider the case in which a country's economic policies and institutions do not change over time, so $E_s$ is not subscripted by t.
 The efficiency component is a number in the (0,1] interval.
-An efficiency level less than one implies that a country operates inside the production possibilities frontier, whereas an efficiency level equal to one implies that a country operates on the production possibility frontier.
+An efficiency level less than one implies that a country operates inside the production possibilities frontier, whereas an efficiency level equal to one implies that a country operates on the production possibilities frontier.
 Differences in efficiency, therefore, imply differences in TFP.

-13 Much of the stock of productive knowledge is public information, and even proprietary information can be accessed by a country through licensing agreements or foreign direct investment.
+&lt;sup>16 Much of the stock of productive knowledge is public information, and even proprietary information can be accessed by a country through licensing agreements or foreign direct investment.